FAQ and Tips

 Determine a schedule and be punctual

-Establish a pick-up time and place, and designate a place to meet for the trip home.
+Establish a pick-up time and place and designate a place to meet for the trip home.
 Decide together how long to wait for a passenger.
 The usual waiting time is 2–5 minutes.
-Also decide how far in advance you should notify others if you can't make it or are delayed.

 Make sure you have a plan B to fall back on if your driver can't make it.
 Even if this involves getting a taxi, you'll be still saving a lot of money over the long term.